 - If in the “about” section of a website they do not name their doctor, this is definitely a red flag.
 Who is the prescriber, there has to be one, why are they not named?
-The prescribing doctor is the person legally responsible for your treatment, you MUST be aware of their name, their experience and their history.
+The prescribing doctor is the person legally responsible for your treatment, you MUST be aware of their name, their experience, their AHPRA registration status, and their history.

 - Call the clinic and ask which days and times the prescribing doctor is onsite at the clinic.
 This will give you a useful key to work out how the practice is being run, and if it is the type of practice with the acceptable level of service to you.